geopython/diving-into-pygeoapi/workshop/content/docs/advanced/downstream-applications.md

 [![how pygeoapi works](https://docs.pygeoapi.io/en/latest/_images/how-pygeoapi-works.png)](https://docs.pygeoapi.io/en/latest/how-pygeoapi-works.html)

+There are two main ways to create a downstream application:

+- Using the core API
+- Extending through the web interface of the frameworks supported out-of-the box

 ## Using the core API directly

 The core pygeoapi Python API entrypoint is `pygeoapi.api.API`, which is initialized with the pygeoapi configuration